Different Stages of a Civil Suit : An Overview

 Plaint must be accompanied by an affidavit

 The person verifying the plaint shall furnish an affidavit in support of his plaint.
-The plaint shall contain the facts constituting the cause of action, the grounds of the suit and the relief he seeks, in precise terms.
+The affidavit shall contain the facts constituting the cause of action, the grounds of the suit and the relief he seeks, in precise terms.

 Who can appear in the court?

-All persons seeking any right to relief out of a legal act or issue can join in one suit as plaintiffs and all persons against whom any right to relief alleged to exist may join as defendants in a case.
+All persons seeking any right to relief out of a legal act or issue can join in one suit as plaintiffs and all persons against whom any right to relief is alleged to exist may join as defendants in a case.

-A pleader needs to file a Vakalath
+A pleader needs to file a Vakalathnama

-However, a pleader can ask another pleader to represent a suit he conducts, in his absence, as per Order III Rule 4(5) of the CPC.
+However, a pleader can ask another pleader to represent a suit he conducts, in his absence, under Order III Rule 4 of the CPC.

 Rejection of Plaint for having no cause of action